kevin-a-ryan/hello-world/README.md

 	A MERGE must be CONFIRMED
-	The FEATURE BRANCH can be deleted after the merge Team members can still comment on the PULL REQUEST CONVERSATION after it has been MERGED to MASTER BRANCH
+	The FEATURE BRANCH can be deleted after the merge Team members can still comment on the PULL REQUEST CONVERSATION after it has been MERGED to MASTER BRANCH Download Github Desktop application
+	CLONE your online Github.com repository to the desktop application by establishing a local folder You can continue to use Github features in desktop such as creating new REPOSITORIES/BRANCHES Click FETCH ORIGIN in Github Desktop in order to sync the local BRANCH to a Github.com REMOTE BRANCH/REPOSITORY Github calls the github.com DEFAULT REMOTE REPOSITORY = ORIGIN Make and save changes to the local files using local apps (notepad/RStudio, etc.)
+	From Github Desktop will compare changes with the ORIGIN COMMIT TO MASTER the changes test
+	PUSH ORIGIN
+FORK
+PUBLISH BRANCH = PUSH a new local BRANCH to a REMOTE Github.com REPOSITORY